ds-modules/curriculum-guide/general/people.md

 # Who are we?

-Names of people involved with DSEP and a brief description of what they do.
+Names and photos of people you will probably meet at some point.

 ## General